Neutral meson tests of time-reversal symmetry invariance

-Recently \babar observed \T violation in the interference between mixing and decay amplitudes using transitions of entangled pairs of neutral \B mesons~\cite{Lees:2012kn}, following the prescription outlined in \cite{Bernabeu:2012ab}.
+Recently \babar observed \T violation using transitions of entangled pairs of neutral \B mesons~\cite{Lees:2012kn}, following the prescription outlined in \cite{Bernabeu:2012ab}.
 The experimental result corresponds to an observation of \T violation in these decays at the level of $14\sigma$, which is also consistent with the observed level of \CP violation extracted using the same data-set~\cite{Aubert:2009aw}.
 The \belle experiment should be able to confirm this result, and future flavour factories such as the upgrade of KEKB and \belle II should be able to improve significantly on the precision of this test.
 The rest of this paper discusses a number of potential \T violation measurements that can be made at existing experiments, and in the near future by Belle II.
 A few formalities are discussed in terms of the general methodology, followed by a discussion of additional \CP filter bases that can be used for \T violation measurements.
-Following on from this we discuss the prospects of performing tests using pairs of neutral \B mesons created in the decay of the \FourS is discussed, followed by a discussion of the potential to explore \T violation in the charm sector using entangled decays of \D mesons at the $\psi(3770)$.
+Following on from this we discuss the prospects of performing tests using pairs of neutral \B mesons created in the decay of the \FourS, and the potential to explore \T violation in the charm sector using entangled decays of \D mesons at the $\psi(3770)$.
+We also mention measurement possibilities for mesons produced in an uncorrelated way.

-This can be generalised as follows: the entangled states of neutral meson pairs produced in \epem interactions at the $\psi(3770)$, \FourS, or \FiveS is given by

-where $P = \B_{d, s}, \D$, and the subscript $1$, $2$ indicates the first or second meson in the pair.
-At the time one of the mesons decays the wave function collapses into a definite state corresponding to either the first ($P^0\overline{P}^0$) or the second ($\overline{P}^0P^0$) ordering.
-The remaining un-decayed meson will propagate through space-time and mix with its characteristic frequency $\Delta m$ until it too decays.
-Given this one can compute the asymmetry observable of Eq.~(\ref{EQ:TASYM}) as a function of the proper time difference $\Delta t$ between the decay of the first meson $t_1$ and that of the second meson $t_2$.
-This relies on the quantum coherence of the wave-function of the entangled state over macroscopic scales which, at least in the case of the \FourS, has been tested experimentally by Belle~\cite{Go:2007ww}.